An expansive approach to small groups

 Focus Groups

-Focus Groups gather 5 to 15 people around a particular topic: a book, a course, a spiritual practice, etc. The purpose of these groups is to foster ownership of faith through dedicated study or practice, all while supported by others on the same journey of faith.
-Focus groups of different topic may pop up throughout the program year.
+Focus groups gather 5 to 15 people around a particular topic: a book, a course, a spiritual practice, etc. The purpose of these groups is to foster ownership of faith through dedicated study or practice, all while supported by others on the same journey of faith.
 In most cases, these groups have no prerequisite other than a curious mind and attentive heart.

 Focus Groups